 In Medias Res: Definition, Usage, and Examples

-The term was first used by the lyrical poet Horace in his Ars Poetica.
-He describes Homer’s epics the Iliad and the Odyssey as not starting ab ovo (“from the egg”) but in medias res since both works skip past the history and outbreak of the Trojan War.
+Notable examples include Homer’s epics the Iliad and the Odyssey, which Horace describes as starting not ab ovo (“from the egg”) but in medias res since both skip past the history and outbreak of the Trojan War.
 This literary device is — taking some liberties with Horace’s words — the storytelling equivalent of the chicken coming before the egg.

 In this post, we’ll look at how in medias res can be used to tell a thrilling and captivating story, and how it has influenced the evolution of storytelling.

 There’s a common misconception that beginning in the middle of the ‘action’ stipulates car chases, explosions, and destruction, but it can be much more mundane than that.
 When you start in medias res, you trade detailed environment and character explanations for a more immediate effect: an in medias res scene shows rather than tells.
 Essentially, you’re tinkering with the common story structure, starting with something right in the middle of happening rather than the exposition.

 Here are some of the reasons why a writer would choose to start a story in medias res, illustrated by the Odyssey.

 Horace notes how Homer’s choice to not begin ab ovo succeeds in capturing the reader’s attention from the get-go.
 There’s nothing that quite makes readers sit up in their reading chairs and pay attention like being confronted with the unexpected.
 Despite its long history in storytelling, in medias res continues to produce this effect by not giving readers the information they think they’ll get at the start of a story.
 Successful use of this device can thus hook your reader and get them invested in turning the pages.

 Example: The hero of Troy, ten years later